yellowbean/absbox-doc/docs/source/analytics.rst

 .. note::
-   the remote engine exposes REST Service , ``absbox`` send deal models and cashflow projection assumptions to that server.
+   the remote engine exposes RESTful Service , ``absbox`` send deal models and cashflow projection assumptions to that server.
    The engine code was hosted at `Hastructure <https://github.com/yellowbean/Hastructure>`_